nfdi4cat/voc4cat-tool/README.md

 **[voc4cat](https://github.com/nfdi4cat/voc4cat)** is the vocabulary for catalysis developed in NFDI4Cat.

-For voc4cat we developed a **toolbox for collaboratively maintaining SKOS vocabularies on github using Excel** (xlsx-files) as user-friendly interface.
+For voc4cat we developed a **toolbox for collaboratively maintaining SKOS vocabularies on GitHub using Excel** (xlsx-files) as user-friendly interface.
 It consists of several parts:

 - **voc4cat-tool** (this repository)
   - A command-line tool to convert vocabularies from Excel to SKOS (turtle/rdf) and validate the vocabulary.
 Validation includes formal validation with SHACL-profiles but also additional checks.
 The `voc4cat` tool can be run locally but is also well suited for integration in CI-pipelines.
 It was inspired by [RDFlib/VocExcel](https://github.com/nfdi4cat/VocExcel).
-Parts of the vocexccel code base were merged into this repository (see git history).
+Parts of the vocexcel code base were merged into this repository (see git history).
 - **[voc4cat-template](https://github.com/nfdi4cat/voc4cat-template)**
   - A github project template for managing SKOS-vocabularies using a GitHub-based workflows including automation by gh-actions.
 - **[voc4cat-playground](https://github.com/nfdi4cat/voc4cat-playground)**